Sea Kayaking Vacations

 We will make arrangements for you to return to Belize City the day after your trip ends unless you have made other arrangements with us.
 We will book a domestic flight from Dangriga to Belize City.
 The cost of this flight back to Belize City (25 minutes) is approximately $85.00 USD per person or you can travel overland by bus (3 hours) for approximately $7.00 USD

 Thinking about seeing other parts of Belize with Island Expeditions?

 The Glover's Getaway combines well with a kayak rental package.
 You may also consider visiting our main website.

 Experienced paddlers often combine 3 days out at Glover's Reef with a self-propelled adventure.
 Details on kayak rentals can be found at our kayak rental website <www.belizekayaking.com>

 Thinking About Traveling Independently, Before or After Your Trip?

-With close to two decades of exploration in Belize, our knowledgeable office staff can offer you a wealth of travel information.
-However, we do recommend that you read up on Belize and find what interests you.
-Once you find an area of interest, give our office a call, and we can help you plan the best vacation possible!
+With over two decades of exploration in Belize, our knowledgeable office staff can offer you a wealth of travel information.
+However, we do recommend you read up on Belize and find what interests you.
+Once you find an area of interest, give our office a call and we can help you plan the best vacation possible!